truehand/azureml-genomics/README.md

 You will need to provide the necessary input data and configure the pipeline YAML file accordingly.
 [Read more here](https://learn.microsoft.com/en-us/azure/machine-learning/concept-data) about how you can create individual files or folders as registered datasets.

-In this example, the human reference genome, hg38, is defined in AzureML as a versioned, centrally registered dataset in our ML workspace, which in turns point to a publicly available file.
+In this example, the human reference genome, hg38, is defined in AzureML as a versioned, centrally registered dataset in our ML workspace, which in turn point to a publicly available file.
 Also as input, I have a few input fastq files in my Azure ML workspaces’ default datastore.

 ![human reference genome](./images/human_ref_dataset.png)